xaya/xaya_tutorials/Unity Mover/README.md

 	    p = new PlayerState();
 	    state.players.Add(name, p);
 	}

+At this point, the player has been added to the game state, but we've not yet processed the move.

+## Create Player Undo for Moving Players

+Here we create player undo data for **MOVING** players.

+In the second loop, we'll add those players that have just completed their move, i.e. they are now **NON-MOVING** players.
+We can't add the non-moving players here because we process moves in the second loop.

 We must create undo data for each player, so we initialise a new instance of `PlayerUndo`.